lincukoo/HA-Dongle-Web-OTA/README.md

 #### Download from GitHub
-1. Click **"Refresh"** to load the latest firmware list from GitHub
-2. Select a firmware version from the dropdown
+1. Select a firmware version from the dropdown
-3. The firmware will be automatically downloaded
+2. The firmware will be automatically downloaded

 ### 4. Start Upgrade